Yin Yoga Sequence for the Spring

 This point is located on the torso anterior and inferior to the free end of the eleventh rib.

 Use this acupressure point before, during, or after the yin yoga sequence for spring.
-Use your thumb or finger and use gentle pressure to begin.
+Use your thumb or finger, applying gentle pressure to begin.
 Slowly increase the pressure if you’d like.
-Hold the point between 30 seconds and a minute dependant on your preference.
+Hold the point between 30 seconds and a minute, depending on your preference.

 This point benefits the Liver and Spleen in Chinese Medicine.
 It helps to smooth and regulate Liver Qi.